marijnh/Eloquent-JavaScript/01_values.md

 {{index NaN, "not a number", "division by zero"}}

-`NaN` stands for “not a number”, even though it _is_ a value of the number type.
-You'll get this result when you, for example, try to calculate `0 / 0` (zero divided by zero), `Infinity - Infinity`, or any number of other numeric operations that don't yield a precise, meaningful result.
+`NaN` stands for "not a number", even though it _is_ a value of the number type.
+You'll get this result when you, for example, try to calculate `0 / 0` (zero divided by zero), `Infinity - Infinity`, or any number of other numeric operations that don't yield a meaningful result.

 ## Strings

 {{indexsee "grave accent", backtick}}

 {{index syntax, text, character, [string, notation], "single-quote character", "double-quote character", "quotation mark", backtick}}

 The next basic data type is the _((string))_.
 Strings are used to